sivanandsiva009/scrap/README.md

 ###ABOUT SCRAP
-This is just a simple repoo for beginers to Web Devolpment, Which also helps in know more about git & github
+This is just a simple repoo for beginers to Web Devolpment, Which also helps in know more about git & github.
+Mainly concentrated on NOOBS